-entities.
-Tier 1 PBE entities are required to make the same auditor remuneration disclosures as Tier 1 GPFS:

-- UK: all companies incorporated under the Companies Act 2006 that meet the size criteria are required to include the disclosures, including charities if they are registered companies and government companies, unless there is a specific exemption; and - South Africa: municipalities, municipal entities, and national and provincial organs of state to the extent of their financial dealings with municipalities are required to disclose the total amounts paid in audit fees in the notes to the financial statements.
+- New Zealand: both not-for-profit and public sector entities (known as public benefit entities (PBEs)) are subject to a separate set of accounting standards from the for-profit sector entities.
+Tier 1 PBEs are required to make the same auditor remuneration disclosures as Tier 1 for-profit entities; - UK: all companies incorporated under the Companies Act 2006 that meet the size criteria are required to include the disclosures, including charities if they are registered companies and government companies, unless there is a specific exemption; and - South Africa: municipalities, municipal entities, and national and provincial organs of state to the extent of their financial dealings with municipalities are required to disclose the total amounts paid in audit fees in the notes to the financial statements.
 There is no requirement for disclosure of non-audit services provided by the auditor.